dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 to the quay.io-built version.
 The next part of the tag, ``collaboratory/dockstore-tool-bamstats``, denotes the name of the tool which is derived from the organization and repository name on Quay.io.
 Finally ``1.25-6`` denotes a version string.
-Typically,. you want to sync your version string with releases on GitHub.
+Typically, you want to sync your version string with releases on GitHub.

 The tool should build normally and should exit without errors.
 You should see something like: